 The TA field contains a (#1893)MAC address that identifies the STA that has transmitted, onto the WM, the MPDU contained in the frame body field.
 If the Individual/Group bit is 0, then the TA field is the individual address of the STA; otherwise, the TA field is a bandwidth signaling TA, indicating that the PPDU carries the TXVECTOR parameters CH_BANDWIDTH_IN_NON_HT and, in some cases, DYN_BANDWIDTH_IN_NON_HT (see 17.2.2 (TXVECTOR parameters)).

-NOTE—In the case of a device utilizing Enhanced Data Privacy (EDP), the TA field can be a randomized MAC address that does not correspond to the MAC address used at association or to the STA’s DS MAC address.
+NOTE—In the case of a device utilizing Enhanced Data Privacy (EDP), the TA field can be a randomized MAC address that is not equal to the OTA MAC address used at association or to the STA’s DS MAC address.